 None of this means that emancipation from wage-work – Peter’s great theme – is anything less than vital for socialist politics.
 On the contrary, it is in some ways socialism’s ultimate telos.
 But we need to think about it carefully.

 First of all, we need to be aware that changes in working time can happen either on the intensive margin (change in hours per worker) or the extensive margin (change in the number of workers per capita).
 I strongly defend the proposition that emancipation from wage-work should happen through the reduction of working-time along the intensive margin.
-For example, if labor productivity grows by 2% per year, working time could be reduced by the same amount annually without any decline in per capita income.
+For example, if labor productivity grows by 2 percent per year, working time could be reduced by the same amount annually without any decline in per capita income.
 The resulting trajectory of working time would look something like this:

 Reducing work-time in this kind of way, along the intensive margin, is enormously preferable, because everyone benefits equally and together.
 The alternative – reducing the number of workers per capita – amounts to the creation of essentially arbitrary classes of idle and segmented citizens, whose existence would be virtually guaranteed to divide and embitter the working class to the benefit of reactionary pro-work politics.
 (And actually, for this reason, I think such a program would probably never gain enough political support to be implemented in the first place.)